msobanjo/courseware/topics/linux/modules/scripting/README.md

 Write a script that excepts a username as an input and returns if that username is logged in or not.

 ## Exercise 2
-Write a script that does the follwing:
+Write a script that does the following:
 ```text
     - Creates a new directory inside your home directory
     - Creates 2 .txt files